-In May 2019, Pennsylvania Governor Tom Wolf announced a statewide Suicide Prevention Task Force that will be responsible for developing a long-term strategy to reduce suicide in Pennsylvania.
+In May 2019, Pennsylvania Governor Tom Wolf announced a statewide Suicide Prevention Task Force that is responsible for developing a long-term strategy to reduce suicide in Pennsylvania.

-The task force will include members appointed by state agency cabinet secretaries who will work with the General Assembly, partners in suicide prevention, and other stakeholders to develop policy solutions and strategies to increase awareness of resources for people in crisis, reduce the stigma associated with suicide and mental illnesses, and reduce the rate of suicide in Pennsylvania.
+The task force includes members appointed by state agency cabinet secretaries who are working with the General Assembly, partners in suicide prevention, and other stakeholders to develop policy solutions and strategies to increase awareness of resources for people in crisis, reduce the stigma associated with suicide and mental illnesses, and reduce the rate of suicide in Pennsylvania.

-The Task Force will hold a series of public listening sessions around the state where individuals and families affected by suicide are invited to share their ideas for prevention, education, and how to dispel the stigma around suicide.
-NAMI Keystone Pennsylvania along with Pennsylvania Mental Health Consumers’ Association (PMHCA) and Mental Health Association in PA will be facilitating these discussions.
+Between September and December, nine public listening sessions were held throughout the state where individuals and families affected by suicide shared their ideas for prevention, education, and how to dispel the stigma around suicide.
+NAMI Keystone Pennsylvania, Pennsylvania Mental Health Consumers’ Association (PMHCA), and Mental Health Association in PA facilitated the listening sessions.